jelford/jelford.github.io/src/drafts/by-any-other-name.md

 nameserver 8.8.8.8
 nameserver 8.8.4.4
 ```

 It checks out:
 - `192.168.1.2` is the address of my local DNS resolver (a [pihole](https://pi-hole.net/),
   if you're interested)
 - `8.8.8.8` and `8.8.4.4` are Google's public DNS, which I have configured as
   my fallback DNS.
 - The file mentions that it's generated by `NetworkManager`, which tallies up
-  with what we found above.
+  with what we saw above.

 And here's the relevant section of my local `nsswitch.conf` (used by `glibc`):
 ```